Portland Gas & Coke Building: History

 The building was constructed by Portland Gas & Coke (now known as NW Natural, formerly Northwest Natural Gas Company) in 1913, as part of a plant to manufacture gas from oil.
-With the arrival of natural gas in the 1950s, the company closed the plant and the administrative building, which had been vacant since 1958.
-The building was the plant's last remaining structure.
-It was listed on Portland's Historic Resource Inventory until NW Natural's removal request in August, 2012.
+With the arrival of natural gas in the 1950s, the company closed the plant and the administrative building in 1958.
+The building was the plant's last remaining structure and it remained vacant until it was demolished in 2015.
+The building was listed on Portland's Historic Resource Inventory until NW Natural's removal request in August, 2012.

 The company announced demolition plans in December 2013 due to a "federally mandated cleanup effort in the area".
 NW Natural outlined the following concerns with the structure on their website:

 Unfortunately, time has taken its toll on the building.
 It is extremely unsafe and structurally unsound.
 It also is contaminated with asbestos, lead and other material.
 Additionally, it sits on contaminated property that we are legally required to cleanup [sic] and is adjacent to a federal Superfund site.
 Further, it is zoned industrial and is located between two of our company's secure operations – a water treatment plant and a natural gas storage operation.